-Nominated for two Scottish Design Awards, our brand identity and marketing campaign for The D-Day Story are attracting a new audience to the museum.
+Shortlisted for two Scottish Design Awards and a The Nods award, our brand identity and marketing campaign for The D-Day Story are attracting a new audience to the museum.

 The rebrand aimed to move perceptions on from ‘just a military museum’, to help keep the stories alive among a younger generation.